LEFORT HAT TRICK HELPS BOSTON UNIVERSITY TOP NORTHEASTERN, 5-4

-Freshman forward Sarah Lefort had a hat trick for the Terriers
+Freshman forward Sarah Lefort records first career hat trick for Terriers

 BOSTON - Freshman Sarah Lefort notched her first career hat trick as the No. 5 Boston University women's ice hockey team defeated No. 10 Northeastern, 5-4, on Wednesday night at Walter Brown Arena.

 BU (15-3-3, 10-2-1 WHEA) had a 5-2 lead with 2:07 remaining in regulation, but Northeastern (11-9-2, 5-6-1 WHEA) scored twice in a span of 10 seconds to cut the Terrier lead to just a goal.
 The Huskies pulled their goaltender to try to even the score, but the BU defense held its ground and preserved the victory.

 Along with Lefort, junior Louise Warren and senior Isabel Menard each lit the lamp.
 In total, nine skaters tallied at least one point, with Warren (1g, 1a), senior co-captain Jill Cardella (2a) and senior Jenelle Kohanchuk (2a) each earning multiple points.
 Junior Kerrin Sperry stopped 18 shots to earn her 12th win of the season.